 Nippon Kayaku develops its businesses and contributes to society by producing useful products through the creation and utilization of intellectual properties.
-To encourage the creation of intellectual properties, we have established several programs to reward employee inventions, with both monetary awards and commendations presented annually.
+To encourage the creation of intellectual property, we have established several programs to reward employee inventions, with both monetary awards and commendations.

 1. Performance Award Program and Invention Award Program

-Employees responsible for inventions or patents that contribute particularly to society and sales are eligible to receive a lump sum payment, which incentivizes the creation of intellectual properties.
+Employees responsible for inventions or patents which including utility models and design patents that contribute particularly to sales are eligible to receive a lump sum payment in addition to the performance award, which incentivizes the creation of intellectual property.

 2. Early Performance Contributions

 Even for patents pending, if an invention has already made contributions to the performance of the Nippon Kayaku Group, the employee can receive remuneration known as an early performance contribution.
 This particular program was initiated in 2005 to properly recognize product inventions with a comparatively shorter lifecycle.
-This program serves to complement the previously mentioned Performance Award Program, and the fact that employees are eligible to receive payments based on sales for patents not yet registered makes for a very advanced program in the corporate world.
+This program serves to complement the previously mentioned Performance Award Program that covers patents after registration, and the fact that employees are eligible to receive payments based on sales for pending patent applications that are not yet registered makes for a very socially advanced program.

 3. In-house Commendation for Excellent Technologies

-At the Company-wide Research Presentation Conference held every year in July, a commendation ceremony is held for employee inventions that have been patented or are patent pending during which time talented inventors are presented with monetary prizes and awards.
+At the Company-wide Research Presentation Conference held every year, a commendation ceremony is held for employee inventions that have been patented or are patent pending during which time talented inventors are presented with monetary prizes and awards.
 These awards include the R&D Director's Award, presented at the recommendation of each laboratory head, Patent Pending Award, for inventors with many patents pending, and the Best Invention Award, recognizing highly advanced technological innovations.
-Recipients of the Best Invention Award are asked to present a lecture.
+Moreover, as a way of encouraging employee invention, lectures by award recipients are also held.